 - Although we have engaged in large-scale (preservation-based) conversion of parts of the Library's collection for several years, we know that only through partnerships of this sort can digitization of this scale be achieved.

 - We believe that, beyond providing basic access to Library collections, this activity is critically transformative, enabling the University Library to build on and reconceive vital Library services for the new millennium.

 The University Library's digital collection is constantly evolving to suit new and existing demands from library users and library services.
 We anticipate that the HathiTrust Digital Library will change and adjust accordingly.

 For more information on the HathiTrust organization, see About HathiTrust.

 Here's how to get started...

 - Go to the HathiTrust Digital Library home page to do a bibliographic search (Title, Author, Subject, ISBN/ISSN, Publisher, Series Title, or Year of Publication) or search the full-text of all HathiTrust items.

 - Go to Public Collections to browse other people's collections.
 Items can be copied into your own personal collection.

-Currently scanning (Winter 2013): We are currently sending materials from the Law Library, the Special Collections Library, and the UM Flint Library.
+Currently scanning (Fall 2013): We are currently sending volumes from the Buhr Remote Shelving Facility, Special Collections Library, and Taubman Health Sciences Library.

 - Art, Architecture and Engineering Library